Relational Infrastructure

 What to practice

-• Talk your friends up to each other before they ever meet; arrive pre-endorsed
+• Talk your friends up to each other before they ever meet, so they arrive pre-endorsed

-• Give every introduction a hook: the shared hobby, hometown, or problem
+• Give every introduction a hook: the shared hobby, hometown, job, or problem

 • Make your gatherings plus-one friendly so circles can mix on their own